Diversity Makes a Difference

 Where available, the chart below will include the male to female percentage among Florida Career College - Miami's undergraduate students.

-The disparity between the counts of men and women at Florida Career College - Miami is higher than the national average.
+The disparity between the counts of men and women at Florida Career College - Miami is on par with the national average.

 Where available, the chart below will include the male to female percentage among Florida Career College - Miami's faculty.

-The ratio of male to female faculty at Florida Career College - Miami is on par with national averages.
+The ratio of male to female faculty at Florida Career College - Miami is excellent.

 Popular School in One State